Volumes were great as they saves us from data lost just in case of container restart.

 The persistent volume claim explains the quantity and characteristics of the storage required by the pod.

-supported requirement from user PVC finds any matching Persistent Volumes and claims it.
+the supported requirement from user PVC finds any matching Persistent Volumes and claims it.

 Understanding Persistent Volume Specs